Demolition Debris Dump

 - Wood Products

 It is important to check for contamination from lead, asbestos and a few other different hazardous materials before extracting debris from demolition sites.
-Any hazardous must be disposed of separately.
-This is a federal regulation, as they cannot be mixed in the process due to the safety conditions involved.
+Separately dispose of any hazardous materials.
+This is a federal regulation.
+Due to the safety conditions, they cannot be mixed in the process.
 Debris can and should be sorted for recycling purposes.
 This sorting can occur here at our demolition debris dump, or done right on site.
-Once they are sorted and separated, they can be properly disposed.

 How Demolition Debris Is Recycled

 As previously mentioned, many types of debris can be recycled and reused.
-Concrete and brick is crushed into rubble upon being brought in for recycling.
+Concrete and brick are crushed into rubble upon being brought in for recycling.
 Once it is crushed and sorted, the rubble is screened and any contaminants are removed.
 Any remaining concrete and brick can then be used in concrete aggregate, fill, road base, riprap or a few other useful reasons.

 Then we come to wood, which has a lot of options.
 It can be reused and replace the need for new lumber in construction projects.
 It can be re-purposed or recycled and used in projects such as coverings, mulches, pathways, composts and a variety of other reasons.
 Recycled wood can also be used as a bio-energy for feed-stock.
 Wood is a great material to be recycled.

 Drywall is made mostly of a material called gypsum and can be de-papered and used in a few different processes, such as cement production, as a soil amendment, or simply recycled into new drywall.
 Having it recycled is great for the environment, because if placed in a landfill, it will release a toxic gas called hydrogen sulfide into the atmosphere.
 Asphalt can be recycled and used in paving projects and scrap metal is almost its own industry.